 This strategy is as simple as it sounds.
-The investor keeps his money and does not invest it in any asset in the meantime.
+The investor keeps part of his money in cash, hedging against potential losses in his investments.

 Areas of hedging

-Hedging can be imposed on various areas such as commodities, which include everything that people use every day like gas, oil, meat products, dairy, sugar, and others.
+Hedging can be used in various areas such as commodities, which include things such as gas, oil, meat products, dairy, sugar, and others.

 Another area is securities, which are most commonly found in the form of stocks and bonds.
-Investors can buy securities without taking possession of anything physical, making it a tradable property that changes prices easily.
-Currencies can also be hedged, including foreign currencies, as well as interest rates and weather.
+Investors can buy securities without taking possession of anything physical, making them an easily tradable property.
+Currencies can also be hedged, as well as interest rates and weather.

 Hedging is an important protection that investors can use to protect their investments from sudden and unforeseen changes in financial markets.